 Deciding what appliances are going to work well is a big part of designing your kitchen space so that it is practical for your needs.

-YOUR WISH LIST
+4. MAKE A WISH LIST

 After a month or so of noting down thoughts and ripping out pictures from magazines, you are going to end up with a long wish list.
 Go back through your wish list and see if there is anything that you have changed your mind about, and if you can narrow down your ideas to a manageable list that you can work with to make decisions about different aspects of your dream kitchen.
 Ask a friend or family member for advice if you need, it’s always good to get a second opinion.